lite-xl/lite-xl.github.io/docs/developer-guide/views.md

 ```

 Currently, this plugin will do nothing.
-You won't see anything because the View doesn't have a draw
+You won't see anything because the View doesn't have a draw function.
-function.

 ## Size, position and scrolling

 A View can be thought of as a stencil on canvas.
 Everything drawn within the View dimension will be shown to the user,
-while everything drawn outside of the View are discarded.
+while everything drawn outside the View are discarded.
-This ties into how Lite XL handles scrolling — the canvas is moved
-around instead of the stencil.
+This ties into how Lite XL handles scrolling — the canvas is moved around instead of the stencil.

-The size of a View (the stencil) is stored in
-`View.size.x` and `View.size.y`.
+The size of a View (the stencil) is stored in `View.size.x` and `View.size.y`.
 These are the size of the stencil following our analogy.
-The size of the canvas is computed by calling
-`View:get_scrollable_size()` and `View:get_h_scrollable_size()`.
+The size of the canvas is computed by calling `View:get_scrollable_size()` and `View:get_h_scrollable_size()`.
-These methods can return a value larger than the View size to
+These methods can return a value larger than the View size to enable scrolling
-enable scrolling or very huge numbers that represents an infinitely
+or very huge numbers that represents an infinitely scrollable View.
-scrollable View.

 The position of the View relative to the window is stored in `View.position`.
 Following our analogy, these values represent where to place the stencil.
 In reality, these values are rarely used directly as values
 returned by `View:get_content_offset()` is more useful.

-If a View is scrollable, you should set `View.scrollable` to `true`
-and override `View:get_scrollable_size()`
+If a View is scrollable, you should set `View.scrollable` to `true` and override `View:get_scrollable_size()`
 and `View:get_h_scrollable_size()`.
-You should also call `View:draw_scrollbar()` in your draw method
-to render Lite XL's scrollbar for convenience.
+You should also call `View:draw_scrollbar()` in your draw method to render Lite XL's scrollbar for convenience.

-When a View is scrollable, `View:get_content_offset()` can be used
-to determine where to start drawing.
+When a View is scrollable, `View:get_content_offset()` can be used to determine where to start drawing.
 This method returns starting X and Y coordinates, which may be negative
-to represent hidden content above the View; or larger View size to
-represent hidden content after the View.
+to represent hidden content above the View; or larger View size to represent hidden content after the View.

 The scroll state of the View is stored in `View.scroll`.
 This table contains the X and Y offset when the view is scrolled.
-To simulate scrolling, you can change the value of `View.scroll.to.x` or
+To simulate scrolling, you can change the value of `View.scroll.to.x` or `View.scroll.to.y`.
-`View.scroll.to.y`.
-A positive value will scroll right / down while a negative value
-scrolls left / up.
+A positive value will scroll right / down while a negative value scrolls left / up.
-Alternatively, you may change `View.scroll.x` or `View.scroll.y`
+Alternatively, you may change `View.scroll.x` or `View.scroll.y` directly.
-directly.

 In our example, we'll implement horizontal and vertical scrolling.
 The surface size is double our View size.